 - Step two: Peel off as much by hand as you can

-- Step three: use the putty knife to gently scrap off the adhesive and bits of paper still on the wall.
+- Step three: use the putty knife to gently scrape off the adhesive and bits of paper still on the wall.

 - Step four: sweep up the mess!